thejoymaker/KrautCMS/Readme.md

 ```bash
 php -S localhost:8000 -t public
 ```
 then KrautCMS should be available on localhost:8000 (open in web browser).

+alternatively there is a debug server launch config in `.vscode`

 ## Wiki